drumnickydrum/sequencer/README.md

 ### 3/18/2021

 - Removed `clear-one` as it was confusing and not helpful.
 Removed an unncessary iteration of `pattern` during `clearPattern()`.
+- Added instruction if user clicks grid without selecting a sound.
+- Better 'back' and 'close' icons for sound panel as per Andrea.

 ### 3/17/2021